waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_1.md

-## Stage 1: Creating a Feature Test
+## Stage 1: Implementing Our First User Story

 ***As with all Makers Academy materials, there may be subtle errors in the following materials.
 Please try to approach these as challenges on which to polish your debugging skills - pull requests always welcome.***